vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Warlord.md

 A warlord's hirelings have a +1 bonus to Leadership and Morale checks.
 At 6th level, this improves to a +2 bonus.

 # Combat Maneuver
 When a warlord hits a foe with an attack, they can attempt a combat maneuver.
 Some examples are listed below.
-If the target's HD exceeds the Champion's level, they are permitted a save vs. paralysis to resist this effect.
+If the target's HD exceeds the Champion's level, they are permitted a save versus paralysis to resist this effect.

 - Disarm a foe
 - Immobilize a foe